avabake/Color_sorter/README.md

 ## What I wanted to accomplish

- - [x] something that is able to identify what each colour is in the images
+ - [x] something that is able to identify what each colour is in a images
  - [x] a way to organize each colour
- - [x] choices for the users
+ - [x] choices for what colour the users wants to pick
  - [x] Zoom in and out button that lets the user easily shrink or enlarge the images to view

  - [ ] further details for the colours to be ordered into clear shades (my code only really works very effectively on bright images with a very prominent color and is terrible with landscape nature images)